Advanced Sensors ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤

 ☝︎ home ☞ next chapter: PWM

 These are special pins that can tell us not only whether there is a voltage applied to them, but if so, also its value.
-The Arduino has a 10 bit Analog to Digital Converter.
+The Arduino has a 10-bit Analog to Digital Converter.
 By using the analogRead() function, we can read the voltage applied to one of the pins.
-This function returns a number between 0 and 1023, which represents voltages between 0 and 5 volts.
+This function returns a number between 0 and 1023, which represents voltages from 0 to 5 volts.
 For example, if there is a voltage of 2.5 V applied to pin number 0, analogRead(0) returns 512.

 The next sketch & electronics diagram demonstrates analog input by reading an analog sensor as a potentiometer on analog pin 0 and turning on and off a LED connected to digital pin 2.
 The amount of time the LED will be on and off depends on the value obtained by analogRead().